 Solitude is a lost art

-Sherry Turkle, Professor of the Social Studies of Science and Technology at M.I.T., has interviewed hundreds of people of all ages about their daily fixations on social media and new technologies like smartphones and tablets.
-In a recent interview with Scientific American, Turkle is worried that there is at least one hidden cost to our addiction to technology, the loss of solitude.
+Sherry Turkle, professor of Social Studies of Science and Technology at M.I.T., has interviewed hundreds of people of all ages about their daily fixations on social media and new technologies like smartphones and tablets.
+In a recent interview with Scientific American, Turkle stated that she is worried that there is at least one hidden cost to our addiction to technology, the loss of solitude.
 Turkle says:

-Do you remember when was the last time you were alone for more than 15 minutes without any distraction or noise?
-People are afraid of being alone?
-In 2014, Science Magazine published a study performed at the University of Virginia in which several participants–a quarter of the women and two-thirds of the men– were placed in a room for fifteen minutes by themselves, and they were told to just sit there with their thoughts and an electric shocker.
+Do you remember the last time you were alone for more than 15 minutes without any distraction or noise?
+Are people afraid of being alone?
+In 2014, Science Magazine published a study performed at the University of Virginia in which several participants — a quarter of them women and two-thirds of them men — were placed in a room for fifteen minutes by themselves, and they were told to just sit there with their thoughts and an electric shocker.